gutenbergtools/gutenbergsite/site/help/no_sweat_copyright.md

 Work performed on a public domain item, known as sweat of the brow, does not result in a new copyright.
 This is the judgment of Project Gutenberg's copyright lawyers, and is founded in a study of case law in the United States.
 This is founded in the notion of authorship, which is a prerequisite for a new copyright.
 Non-authorship activities do not create a new copyright.

 Some organizations erroneously claim a new copyright when they add value to a public domain item, such as to an old printed book.
-But despite the difficulty of the work involved, none of these activities result in new copyright protection when performed on a public domain item:
+But despite the difficulty of the work involved, none of these activities result in new copyright restriction when performed on a public domain item:

 - scanning and optical character recognition (OCR)
 - proofreading and OCR error correction